 Year 12: May 29, 2016 to May 28, 2017

-Up to this point in time, YouTube content creators had relied on their imagination to create great content that might unexpectedly get an intense psychological response like happiness, exhilaration, amazement, inspiration, hilarity, warmth, and surprise that would trigger the social motivations to not only watch, but also like, comment on, and share their video.
+Up to this point in time, YouTube content creators had relied on their imagination to create great content that might unexpectedly get an intense psychological response like happiness, exhilaration, amazement, inspiration, hilarity, warmth, or surprise.
+They wanted to trigger viewer motivation to not only watch but also to like, comment on, and share their video.

 And up to this point in time, YouTube content creators had relied on advertising to monetize their views and engagements – earning five figures per year at first and then six figures per year on YouTube.

-But, from this point on, many (but not all) YouTube influencers started creating sponsored videos for brands, as well.
-The next video is a good example.
+But, from this point on, many (but not all) YouTube influencers started creating sponsored videos for brands, often making a lot more money.

-Up to this point in time, viral videos had been uploaded to YouTube first and then shared to Facebook, Twitter, and other social media.
+Up to this point in time, viral videos had been uploaded to YouTube first and then shared to Facebook and other social media.

-But, from this point on, many (but not all) videos that went viral started being uploaded to Facebook first and then shared only on Facebook.
+But from this point on, many (but not all) videos that went viral started being uploaded to both platforms simultaneously.

 And up to this point in time, many viral videos had featured personal triumph, a baby/young child, a parody/comedy skit/prank, dancing/singing, an animal, or some other creative device.